mdsajid786/LearnWithSagar-S2/Day-2/Challeges.md

 SRE ensures systems are **resilient and reliable** during and after releases:
 - Monitors SLIs/SLOs to measure health.
 - Implements error budgets to balance innovation and stability.
-- Uses canary deployments and blue-green deployments to reduce risk.
+- Canary deployments and blue-green deployments are used to reduce risk.

-> SREs treat operations as a software problem—proactively fixing issues before they affect users.
+> SREs treat operations as software problems, proactively fixing issues before they affect users.

 **3. Scalability & Infrastructure Management**
 DevOps and SREs help applications **scale seamlessly**: